New drug cocktail targets rare bile duct cancer

 Summary

-This study tests whether combining three drugs (pemigatinib, atezolizumab, and bevacizumab) can help control advanced bile duct cancer that has a specific genetic change (FGFR2 fusion).
-About 25 adults whose cancer has not responded to other treatments will participate.
-The goal is to see if the combination is safe and shrinks tumors.
+This study tests whether combining three drugs—pemigatinib, atezolizumab, and bevacizumab—can help control advanced bile duct cancer that has a specific genetic change (FGFR2 fusion).
+About 25 adults whose cancer has not responded to other treatments will take part.
+The main goal is to check safety and side effects.

 Get updates